 "I'm really excited about the life-cycle cost research for PICP.
 PICP can help transform the commercial side of the industry.
 The Foundation's research will shine a positive light on PICP and help make it a more recognized and implemented solution for infrastructure and other commercial applications."

 - David Pitre, Director of Engineering Products, Keystone Hardscapes

 Currently, the Foundation is funding and conducting a number of projects with a significant impact on commercial sales of interlocking concrete pavers and permeable interlocking concrete pavers.
 In addition to developing tools to help engineers and landscape architects design projects and help owners understand how to maintain them, the Foundation is tackling one of the most important challenges - demonstrating the cost-effectiveness of segmental concrete pavement systems through life-cycle cost analysis.

 PICP Life Cycle Cost Analysis (LCCA), Tools and Training

 This project surveys the life-cycle costs of selected PICP projects, influencing factors, and monetization of PICP lifetime benefits.
 This resulted in development of an Excel tool for calculating LCCAs accompanied by a report that provides rationale on accounting for off-site benefits.
 The project includes training materials for ICPI member sales force and a training workshop.
 A list of potential PICP projects for LCCA has been provided for review.
 These will be converted to case studies with training materials for ICPI commercial sales representatives.
 ICPI is already rolling out this tool to its members.

-For more information on on-going Foundation Projects, click here.
+For more information on Foundation Projects, click here.

 How Can You Get Involved?